I am coming to the end of a year in the US where I have been

 the implementation of latent TB screening in prisons.

-co-ordinating clinical trials at the University of Birmingham, an academic
+University of Birmingham, an academic foundation programme in

 I joined the Public Health Training Scheme in Oxford in 2012, initially